For Parents and Families

 How does Career Development Help with a Student’s Major and Career Decision-Making?

 Experiential Education, such as internships, can help students develop skills for the job market and “try out” specific fields of interest.
-Career Development’s online system, Purchase JobScore, lists thousands of internship and part-time job opportunities with local and national employers.
+Career Development’s Purchase JobScore, lists thousands of internship and part-time job opportunities with local and national employers.
 Our annual Job and Internship Fair at the Performing Arts Center gives students a chance to meet employers seeking to fill available opportunities.
 The CDC also sponsors a Graduate School Expo where visiting representatives share information with our students.

 How Can Parents Help Students with Career Planning?